-The School of Computer Science offers a tuition-free masters degree, accompanied by a small assistantship to any undergraduate computer science major at the University of Massachusetts Amherst, who completes the CmpSci BS degree with an overall GPA of at least 3.60.* In recognition of their academic achievements, participants will be designated as "Bay State Fellows" by the school.
+The College of Information and Computer Sciences offers a tuition-free masters degree, accompanied by a small assistantship to any undergraduate computer science major at the University of Massachusetts Amherst, who completes the CmpSci BS degree with an overall GPA of at least 3.60.* In recognition of their academic achievements, participants will be designated as "Bay State Fellows" by the College.
 Fellows may participate in the program for up to two years (four semesters), although it is possible to complete the program in less time.
 Students who complete the CmpSci BA degree are also encouraged to apply to the program if they have similarly high GPA, but because there is great latitude in how the BA may be completed, they are not guaranteed the fellowship.
 BA students who are interested in the Bay State Fellowship Program should be sure to follow the additional course requirements outlined below.

 The Bay State Fellowship Program is also open to computer science majors from Smith College and Mount Holyoke College.
 For the specific requirements, interested students at Smith College should visit this web page and Mount Holyoke students can refer to this web page.

-Students interested in the Bay State Fellowship program who do not satisfy the requirements may want to apply to the School's graduate program in the MS track.
+Students interested in the Bay State Fellowship program who do not satisfy the requirements may want to apply to the College's graduate program in the MS track.
 Students admitted into the MS track are not provided with assistantships or other financial support.

 The Computer Science masters degree is a 30 credit hour program, six of which can be the masters project, with students requried to complete 4 core course requirements (credits for core courses apply to the 30 credit hours).
 Up to six credits of previous work -- for example, graduate courses taken while an undergraduate and not used to satisfy undergraduate computer science requirements -- may be applied to the 30 credit MS requirement.
 Some MS work -- for example, the 6 credit project -- may be done over the summer.